soundpress/RulesOfNYC/docs/c12/index.rst

          (B) for a bank that maintains at least fifteen branches in New York City at the time it applies for designation and has closed more branches than it opened in New York City during the prior calendar year or cumulatively over the three prior calendar years: Such bank shall not have closed in lower income areas, more than 66% of the total number of branches it closed in New York City during the prior calendar year or cumulatively over the three prior calendar years;

-         (C) the above branch closing formula shall not apply to a bank so long as the bank satisfies the de minimis exception set forth in § 1-02.
+         (C) the above branch closing formula shall not apply to a bank so long as the bank satisfies the de minimis exception set forth in 22 RCNY § 1-02.

       (iv) it shall adhere to its policies as provided in the certificates filed by such bank with the Banking Commission and the City Clerk

-         (A) on branch closings, as set forth in § l-03(c)(2)(iii); and
+         (A) on branch closings, as set forth in 22 RCNY § 1-03(c)(2)(iii); and

-         (B) of not discriminating in the hiring and promotion of employees and officers or in the provision and delivery of banking services, as set forth in §§ 1-03(c)(2)(i) and (ii)
+         (B) of not discriminating in the hiring and promotion of employees and officers or in the provision and delivery of banking services, as set forth in 22 RCNY § 1-03(c)(2)(i) and (ii)

-      (v) if any bank seeking to be designated or any bank that is already designated fails to meet the branch closing formula set forth in § 1-03 (e)(1)(iii) or to conform to any of its policies stated above in paragraph (1)(iv) of this subdivision (e), then such bank shall be given the opportunity to raise relevant material facts in its defense before any action on its designation is taken.
-If the Banking Commission determines that the bank has either not met the branch formula standards or failed to conform to any stated policies, then the Banking Commission shall not designate such bank or shall revoke its designation upon thirty days' notice to such bank, except as provided in subdivision (f) of this section, and such bank shall be subject to the provisions of § 1-04 of these rules.
+      (v) if any bank seeking to be designated or any bank that is already designated fails to meet the branch closing formula set forth in 22 RCNY § 1-03(e)(1)(iii) or to conform to any of its policies stated above in paragraph (1)(iv) of this subdivision (e), then such bank shall be given the opportunity to raise relevant material facts in its defense before any action on its designation is taken.
+If the Banking Commission determines that the bank has either not met the branch formula standards or failed to conform to any stated policies, then the Banking Commission shall not designate such bank or shall revoke its designation upon thirty days' notice to such bank, except as provided in subdivision (f) of this section, and such bank shall be subject to the provisions of 22 RCNY § 1-04.

    (2) The Banking Commission shall have discretion not to designate a bank:

       (i) which closed more branches than it opened in New York City during the prior calendar year or cumulatively over the three prior calendar years if more than 25% but fewer than 66% of its total closings in New York City in the prior calendar year or cumulatively over the three prior calendar years were in lower income areas; or

       (ii) which opened more branches than it closed in New York City during the prior calendar year or cumulatively over the three prior years if fewer than 25% of its total openings in New York City in the prior calendar year or cumulatively over the three prior calendar years were in lower income areas.
 Before determining whether not to designate a bank under this paragraph (2) of subdivision (e), the Banking Commission shall provide such bank an opportunity to raise relevant material facts in its defense.
-If the Banking Commission determines not to designate such bank, such bank shall be subject to the provisions of § 1-04 of these rules.
+If the Banking Commission determines not to designate such bank, such bank shall be subject to the provisions of 22 RCNY § 1-04.

 (f) Necessity exception.

    (1) The Banking Commission in its discretion may designate as a City depository a bank that does not meet the criteria set forth in this section upon a determination in writing, by majority vote, that the deposit of City moneys in such bank is necessary to obtain essential services that are not reasonably obtainable elsewhere.
 Notwithstanding the preceding sentence, the Banking Commission shall not designate a bank pursuant to this subdivision where the bank (i) is a branch of a savings bank, savings and loan association, federal savings and loan association, or federal savings bank located in a banking development district; or (ii) fails to comply with the designation criteria specified in subparagraphs (c)(2)(i) and (e)(1)(i) of this section.

    (2) This exception to the designation requirements, hereinafter referred to as "the necessary exception," may be invoked by a City agency or a public administrator of the counties within New York City by petitioning the Banking Commission in writing to designate a bank under the necessity exception.
-Such petition shall set forth
+Such petition shall set forth:

       (i) the agency's or public administrator's determination that the services provided by such bank are essential services which are not reasonably obtainable elsewhere and

       (ii) the agency's or public administrator's reasons supporting such a determination.
 Such petition must be approved by majority vote of the Banking Commission.

    (3) (i) If the petition for a necessity exception is denied by the Banking Commission, then such bank shall not be designated, and the agency or public administrator shall not deposit any moneys or obtain any services incidental to the deposit of City moneys from such bank.
-In addition, such bank shall be subject to the provisions of § 1-04 of these rules.
+In addition, such bank shall be subject to the provisions of 22 RCNY § 1-04.

       (ii) If such petition is granted, the Banking Commission shall